-The Frantic World introductory 8-week course was developed by Mark Williams and Chris Cullen at the Oxford Mindfulness Centre.
-The course is informed by the evidence based and internationally recognised Mindfulness Based Cognitive Therapy programme (MBCT), which was co-developed by Professor Mark Williams of Oxford University.
+The Finding Peace in a Frantic World course was developed by Professor Mark Williams and Chris Cullen at the Oxford Mindfulness Centre.
+The course is informed by the evidence based and internationally recognised Mindfulness Based Cognitive Therapy (MBCT) programme, which was co-developed by Professor Mark Williams.

-The course is intended for non-clinical populations and is particularly suitable for beginners to mindfulness.
-It introduces participants to a set of simple yet powerful mindfulness practices that can be incorporated into daily life to develop present moment awareness, to learn to respond rather than react automatically to stressful situations, and to support wellbeing.
-The reduced time commitment of this course (90 minutes classes) and the reduced fee makes it more accessible for people with busy lives.
+The Finding Peace course is intended for beginners to mindfulness and is suitable for the general public and within the workplace.
+It introduces a set of simple yet powerful mindfulness practices that can be incorporated into daily life to develop present moment awareness, to learn to respond rather than react automatically to stressful situations, and to support wellbeing.
+The reduced time commitment of this course (90 minutes classes) and the reduced fee makes it more accessible than other mindfulness courses such as MBSR and MBCT.